tayv/parkadoo/README.md

 # parkadoo

+(Private repository)

+Available to view at [parkadoo.com](https://parkadoo.com) or [parkadoo.netlify.app](parkadoo.netlify.app/)

 ## What is parkadoo?
-This is an experimental project to help people understand Edmonton parking laws better and create a letter that can help with the appeal process.
+This was an experimental project to help people understand Edmonton parking laws better and create a letter that can help with the appeal process.
 There are three letter types plus the ability to proactively avoid parking tickets:

 1. Public parking ticket appeal
 2. Private parking lot appeal
 3. Neighbour complaint/warning
 4. Quickly check list of city bylaws to see if you're likely to get a ticket

-Available to view at [parkadoo.com](https://parkadoo.com) or [parkadoo.netlify.app](parkadoo.netlify.app/)
+## Philosophy

+### Design
+- Many form-based wizards are inflexible and frustrating to use, particularly on mobile devices.
+This project sought to explore a more fluid user experience by mimicking native messaging apps.
+- Key experimental design pattern:
+  + Allowing the step-by-step wizard to update active section via buttons but also on scroll.
+See example section below for video.
+  + For context this project began in 2019 when scroll based interaction patterns were more unusual, especially for forms.
+Nowadays it's fairly common to see form/survey products utilizing some variation of scroll-based interactions.

+### Code
+- Goal was to reduce external dependencies as much as possible.
+Uses vanilla JS, CSS, HTML
+- Use es6 modules instead of Node.js require
+- Privacy and offline first.
+User data is not collected and user answers are saved to user's device and clears after their browsing session ends

 ## UI examples